 Living a financially literate adult life becomes harder and harder as you grow into every new stage of life.
-It becomes quite difficult with marriage when dozens of new responsibilities are laid on to you, and ultimately becomes the hardest you’ll ever experience when you become a parent.
+It becomes quite difficult with marriage when dozens of new responsibilities are laid on to you.
+It ultimately becomes the hardest you’ll ever experience when you become a parent.
 Having to manage all of the new expenses that come along with becoming a parent and having to save for their future are some of the many reasons it happens.

 There are many resources that can help parents build up their financial literacy.
 There are various podcasts that specifically emphasize on financial aspects of raising kids, or many that focus on saving for college, and so many other learning materials that help parents understand the basics of finances.